glotzerlab/signac/doc/indexing.rst

 Using the :py:func:`signac.fetch` function it is possible retrieve files that are associated with index documents.
 Those files will preferably be opened directly via a local system path.
-However in some cases it may be desirable to mirror files at a different location, e.g., in a database or a different path to increase the accessibility of files.
+However, in some cases it may be desirable to mirror files at a different location, e.g., in a database or a different path, to increase the accessibility of files.

 Use the mirrors argument in the :py:func:`signac.export` function to automatically mirror all files associated with exported index documents.
 **signac** provides handlers for a local file system and the MongoDB `GridFS`_ database file system.